fluffy-factory/magnet-mouse/README.md

 <blockquote align="center">
   <em>Magnet-mouse.js</em> is a JavaScript animation library which allows elements of the DOM to follow the mouse with many parameters.<br>
-  It works with DOM attributes, JavaScript Objects and CSS properties.
+  It works with <strong>DOM attributes, JavaScript Objects and CSS properties</strong>.
 </blockquote>

 <p align="center">